jomarahi/HTML5_with_REST/Project/README.md

 }
 ```

-To read IN ports and OUT ports write instead of the variable name (Name of program instance + (.) + IN/OUT port name)
+To read IN ports and OUT ports write instead of the variable name (ProgramInstanceName.OUTportName).

 ----
 ## 4. Upload project files to controller